diamondio/better-queue/README.md

 #### Events on Ticket

-- `accept` - When the corresponding task is accepted (has passed filter)
+- `accepted` - When the corresponding task is accepted (has passed filter)
 - `queued` - When the corresponding task is queued (and saved into the store)
 - `started` - When the corresponding task is started
 - `progress` - When the corresponding task progress changes